jflets/Wiz-Quiz/README.md

 ## User Stories

-1. As a coding novice, I want to practice my HTML and JavaScript skills in a fun and interactive way, so I can improve my understanding of these programming languages.
+1. As a first-time visitor, I want to easily understand what Wizquiz offers, so that I can improve my coding skills.

-2. As a beginner in web development, I want to track my progress and see my improvement over time as I engage with the HTML and JavaScript quizzes, so I can build my confidence in coding.
+2. As a client, I want to access the Wizquiz website on any device and have a consistent user experience.

-3. As a student studying programming, I want to have access to a platform that offers code-based quizzes specifically for HTML and JavaScript, so I can supplement my learning and reinforce the concepts I've been taught.
+3. As a returning visitor, I want to do different quizzes based on different coding languages.

-4. As a coding hobbyist, I want to join an online community of like-minded individuals who are passionate about HTML and JavaScript, so I can engage in discussions, share knowledge, and challenge myself through friendly competition.
+4. As a first-time visitor, I want to be able to find the social links for Wizquiz easily.

 # Design